 Rossetti's last words were, "I believe I shall die tonight.
 Yesterday I wished to die, but today I must confess that I do not."
 He was buried in the Parish Church of Birchington-on-Sea.
 A celtic cross designed by Ford Madox Brown stands above his grave.
 Rossetti's collected works appeared in 1886 in two volumes, edited by his brother William Michael Rossetti.

 For further reading: A Victorian Romantic by Oswald Doughty (1960); The Dark Glass by R.J.R.
-Howard (1972); The Pre-Raphaelite Poems by L. Stevenson (1972); Four Rossettis by S. Weintraub (1977); Dante Gabriel Rossetti: His Friends and Enemies by Helen Rossetti Angeli (1977); Dante Gabriel Rossetti: Painter and Man of Letters by Frank V. Rutter (1978); Life of Dante Gabriel Rossetti by Joseph Knight (1987); Dante Gabriel Rossetti, Poet and Painter by Eben E. Bass (1990); Critical Essays on Dante Gabriel Rossetti, ed. by David G. Riede (1992); Dante Gabriel Rossetti Revisited by David G. Riede (1992); Dante Gabriel Rossetti by Alicia Craig Faxon (1994); Dante Gabriel Rossetti by Russell Ash (1995); Rossetti and His Circle by Elizabeth Prettejohn (1998); Dante Gabriel Rossetti and the Game That Must Be Lost by Jerome J. McGann (2000); Dante Gabriel Rossetti: The Poet As Craftsman by Robert N. Keane (2002); Dante Gabriel Rossetti and the Late Victorian Sonnet Sequence: Sexuality, Belief and the Self by John Holmes (2005); The Demon and the Damozel: Dynamics of Desire in the Works of Christina Rossetti & Dante Gabriel Rossetti by Suzanne Waldman (2008); Reading Dante Gabriel Rossetti: The Painter as Poet by Brian Donnelly (2015).
+Howard (1972); The Pre-Raphaelite Poems by L. Stevenson (1972); Four Rossettis by S. Weintraub (1977); Dante Gabriel Rossetti: His Friends and Enemies by Helen Rossetti Angeli (1977); Dante Gabriel Rossetti: Painter and Man of Letters by Frank V. Rutter (1978); Life of Dante Gabriel Rossetti by Joseph Knight (1987); Dante Gabriel Rossetti, Poet and Painter by Eben E. Bass (1990); Critical Essays on Dante Gabriel Rossetti, ed. by David G. Riede (1992); Dante Gabriel Rossetti Revisited by David G. Riede (1992); Dante Gabriel Rossetti by Alicia Craig Faxon (1994); Dante Gabriel Rossetti by Russell Ash (1995); Rossetti and His Circle by Elizabeth Prettejohn (1998); Dante Gabriel Rossetti and the Game That Must Be Lost by Jerome J. McGann (2000); Dante Gabriel Rossetti: The Poet As Craftsman by Robert N. Keane (2002); Dante Gabriel Rossetti and the Late Victorian Sonnet Sequence: Sexuality, Belief and the Self by John Holmes (2005); The Demon and the Damozel: Dynamics of Desire in the Works of Christina Rossetti & Dante Gabriel Rossetti by Suzanne Waldman (2008); Reading Dante Gabriel Rossetti: The Painter as Poet by Brian Donnelly (2015); Portrait of Beatrice: Dante, D. G. Rossetti, and the Imaginary Lady by Fabio A. Camilletti (2019); Dante Gabriel Rossetti: Portraits of Women by Debra N. Mancoff (2021).
 See also: John Keats, Volter Kilpi.
 Note: Rossetti illustrated an edition of Alfred Tennyson's Poems (1857).
 The most widely known of his translations are the three from Villon, especially the Ballad of Dead Ladies, and Dante's Vita Nuova.
 Gabriele Rossetti: works include Dante Commedia (1826), Lo Spirito antipapale che produssela Riforma (1832), Poems (1833), La Beatrice Dante (1842), Il veggente in solitudine (1846), L'arpa evangelica (1852).